lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 $$
 </div>

-In this case, $b$ is $2 \times 1$ and the resulting model can be used to test correlations between two characters.
+In the case of one predictor and one response variable, $\mathbf{b}$ is $2 \times 1$ and the resulting model can be used to test correlations between two characters.
 However, $\mathbf{X_D}$ could also be multivariate, and can include more than one character that might be related to $y$.
 This allows us to carry out the equivalent of multiple regression in a phylogenetic context.
 Finally, $\epsilon$ are the residuals – the difference between the y-values predicted by the model and their actual values.
 In traditional regression, one assumes that the residuals are all normally distributed with the same variance.
 By contrast, with GLS, one assumes that the residuals might not be independent of each other; instead, they are multivariate normal with expected mean zero and some variance-covariance matrix $\mathbf{\Omega}$.

 In the case of Brownian motion, we can model the residuals as having variances and covariances that follow the structure of the phylogenetic tree.
 In other words, we can substitute our phylogenetic variance-covariance matrix $\mathbf{C}$ as the matrix $\mathbf{\Omega}$.
 We can then carry out standard GLS analyses to estimate model parameters: